 Instructions

-Place the roast back in the pot, secure the lid, push the vent back to seal and cook for 70 minutes at high pressure.
+- Place the roast back in the pot, secure the lid, push the pressure valve to sealing and cook for 70 minutes at high pressure.

-NOTE: You can make this on the stove.
+- NOTE: You can make this on the stove.
 Follow the same instructions but when you cover to cook, it will take longer.
 Cook until the roast is tender.
+It will take approximately 1 hour and 21 minutes for it to reach the internal temperature of 145°F (medium).

 Fitoru keto